DataDog/ci-visibility-azure-pipelines/overview.md

 After the extension is installed, you can use it from the [Service hooks](https://learn.microsoft.com/en-us/azure/devops/service-hooks/overview?view=azure-devops) section within your Project Settings in Azure Pipelines.

 **All 3 supported types of events are required** and must be enabled individually.
-Leaving one the events out will lead to an incomplete installation and unexpected behaviour in Datadog!
+If one or more events are not enabled, the installation will be incomplete and lead to unexpected behavior in Datadog.
 The events are:

 - run state changed
 - run stage state changed